Screenshot from 2023-05-19 16-54-20.png

 Community Ecology, Biodiversity, & Complex Networks

 Our group studies the structure and function of complex ecological communities.
-We focus on biodiversity in all its aspects, with a particular emphasis on how small-scale interactions affect broad-scale biodiversity across forest ecosystems.
+We focus on biodiversity in all its aspects, with an emphasis on how small-scale interactions affect broad-scale biodiversity across forest ecosystems.
 Our research combines novel computational, theoretical, and statistical approaches to help overcome the complexity found in natural communities, with the core aim of making testable predictions about novel communities and future ecosystems.

 Dr. Daniel Maynard